Best Rice Krispie Treat Recipe

 • Pour mixture into prepared pan.
 Using a buttered spatula, lightly press them into pan.
 Do not press them down too much, just spread them out.
 If you press them down too much they will become very dense and not as fluffy.

 • Allow treats to rest for at least 1 hour at room temperature too cool.
-Slice into squares or cut into shapes and store any leftovers in an airtight container for up to 4-5 days.
+Slice into squares or cut into shapes and store any leftovers in an airtight container for up to a week.

 Video